 If you are deaf, deafened, hard of hearing or have a speech impairment, a text phone is available on 18000.

-For all other calls to the police please telephone 101.
+For all other calls to the police please telephone 101, or use the 101 online service.

 - Report a crime not currently in progress – for example a stolen car, burglary, or damaged property.